Annapurna North Base Camp Trek - 14 Days

 Along the way, trekkers can enjoy panoramic views of snow-capped peaks, experience local hospitality in traditional teahouses, and explore diverse flora and fauna.
 The highlight of the trek is reaching Annapurna Base Camp, surrounded by towering mountains and providing a sense of accomplishment and serenity in the majestic Himalayas.

-The Itinerary of Annapurna North Base Camp Trek is From your First Day Arrival in Kathmandu.
+The Itinerary of Annapurna North Base Camp Trek is From your First Day of Arrival in Kathmandu.
 Second Day, drive from Kathmandu to Pokhara.
 The journey from Kathmandu to Pokhara is a scenic route that takes you from the bustling capital city of Nepal to the picturesque lakeside city of Pokhara.
 Along the way, pass through diverse landscapes, winding mountain roads, and charming villages, offering glimpses of rural life in Nepal.

-Fifth Day trek from Riverside camp to jungle camp The trail typically passes through lush forests, crosses suspension bridges over rivers and offers views of traditional villages along the way.
+Fifth Day trek from Riverside camp to jungle camp The trail typically passes through lush forests, crosses suspension bridges over rivers, and offers views of traditional villages along the way.
 Sixth-day, trek from Jungle Camp to Miristi Khola.
 The trail from Jungle Camp to Miristi Khola offers a variety of landscapes, including lush forests, small streams, traditional villages, and terraced fields.

 Seventh Day, rest and Acclimatize At Misristi Khola before continuing the trek.
 Eighth Day, trek from Miristi Khola to Annapurna North Base Camp trek The trek offers stunning views of the surrounding Annapurna Massif, with the landscape becoming more alpine as you approach the base camp.